 If you or your spouse suffered an injury or developed medical complications after receiving a shot of Zostavax for the shingles virus, you may have a case to file an injury lawsuit against Merck.
 It may be possible for you to recover compensation for Zostavax-related medical expenses, such as medications or surgeries you needed to correct the complications.
 You may also be able to get compensated for the pain and suffering you experienced, in addition to income or wages you have lost due to the disabling effects of your injury.
 A knowledgeable Zostavax attorney like Prosper Shaked can help.

-To learn more about filing a Zostavax injury claim, contact us online, or call The Law Offices of Prosper Shaked at (305) 694-2676 for a free legal consultation.
+To learn more about filing a Zostavax injury claim, contact us online, or call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 for a free legal consultation.
 Our phones are open 24 hours, and we handle Zostavax lawsuits throughout the United States.